sophiekoonin/localghost/content/posts/15-11-2019-ffconf/index.md

 ## Reflections

-I came away from ffconf inspired and filled with a desire to build weird shit: I want to learn to do things with hardware, make pretty patterns with CSS, and teach my niece how to do the same just for the hell of it.
+I came away from ffconf inspired and filled with a desire to build weird stuff: I want to learn to do things with hardware, make pretty patterns with CSS, and teach my niece how to do the same just for the hell of it.

 I also came away feeling terrified by corporate surveillance and the absolute disregard for ethics in technology under the guise of convenience.

-Being a developer isn't just about building stuff and sending it off into the world and moving onto the next thing: we've got a responsibility to make sure that the tech we're building is doing good, not harm, and that people are educated about the implications if we do start building creepy stuff like Sidewalk.
-As Laura Kalbag put it: be the advocate, and question the default.
+Being a developer isn't just about building flashy stuff and sending it off into the world and moving onto the next thing: we've got a responsibility to make sure that the tech we're building is doing good, not harm, and that people are educated about the implications if we do start building creepy stuff like Sidewalk.
+As Laura Kalbag put it: **be the advocate, and question the default**.
 We know what these products and these companies are doing, so it's our job to tell everyone about it.